Saman Safa

 Saman Safa (سامان صفا, born September 12, 1984) is an Iranian football player.
-He most recently plays for the Iran's Premier Football League club Foolad as a goalkeeper.
+He has most recently played for the Iran's Premier Football League club Foolad as a goalkeeper.

 Club career

 A product of the Pas Tehran’s youth system, Safa was drafted into the first team for the IPL 2006/07 season.
-At the end of the season as Pas F.C. officially dissolved, he moved to PAS Hamedan.
+At the end of the season Pas F.C. officially dissolved, and Safa moved to PAS Hamedan.